 Crabtree & Evelyn ($33, Crabtree & Evelyn boutiques) The description on the back of this Winter Garden candle box is adorable: "A fragrance medley of holiday greens, frosted apricots, amaryllis, and ice glazed fruits gathered from a magical winter garden."
 A winter garden that actually smells like this fruity-floral scent would be worth visiting.
 It's sweet, but not at all in the vanillacandysugarfrosting realm.

 Slatkin & Co.
-Fresh Balsam ($12.50/medium, Bath & BodyWorks) Liza and I fell in love with Fresh Balsam in the lobby of the Trump Hotel, where a single large candle flickered away on a side table as it infused the open space with its eucalyptus/fir needles/cedarwood scent.
+Fresh Balsam ($12.50/medium, Bath & BodyWorks) Liza and I fell in love with Fresh Balsam in the lobby of a downtown Toronto hotel (we were there for a media event), where a single large candle flickered away on a side table as it infused the open space with its eucalyptus/fir needles/cedarwood scent.
 I snapped a photo of it in its decorative sleeve; Liza had the delightful temerity to lift it out to read the label.
-After our event at the Trump, we hit the King St. W location of Bath & BodyWorks to get our own Fresh Balsam stash.
+After our event at what's now called The St. Regis, we hit the King St. W location of Bath & BodyWorks to get our own Fresh Balsam stash.
 Liza's clever husband, who has a sophisticated appreciation for fragrance as noted in this story, describes perfectly why we love it: "...this candle is the best buy out there, given its subtle seasonal fragrance, which is neither cloying nor nausea-inducing.
 Plus: Very inexpensive."
 In fact, it's now 2-for-1 at Bath & Body Works.
-Please save me two -- mine is almost finished.
+Please save me two – mine is almost finished.

 Fruits & Passion Cucina ($15, fruits-passion.ca) Candles in mini casserole dishes with lids?
 Squeee!
 And the scents, Clementine & Candied Ginger, Coriander & Olive Tree (above), Oregano & Green Citrus (above right), and Lime Zest & Cypress are great.
 In fact, these have been so popular that they're coming back after the holidays.
 Only Lime Zest & Cypress is still available online; you might want to call your closest store to check stock before you decide to head over.